Source: adapted from M. van de Voort and A. Rahman (2004) “Securing Global Supply Chains”, Port Technology International, 24th Edition, pp. 67-70.

 The security of transport systems involves several dimensions:

 - Integrity.
 Ensuring that the contents of the cargo remain unchanged between the origin and the destination, which involves ways to detect unauthorized access.
-Through the usages of locks, alarms or sensors unauthorized access is prevented and recorded when taking place.
+Through the usage of locks, alarms, or sensors, unauthorized access is prevented and recorded when taking place.

 - Information.
 Ensuring that the information about the cargo or passengers is authenticated and verifiable.
 This means that critical information cannot be accessed or modified without credentials.